mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/upgrade/index.md

 ### For Konvoy 1.x:

-Add the following properties to your `params.yaml` file:
+1. Add these properties to your `params.yaml` file:

   ```bash
   dkpPlatformVersion: "1"